The Cloud Computing Infrastructure Key Concepts

 - Hyper visor

 It’s a low-level program or firmware that serves as a virtual machine manager.
-It enables anyone to share single physical instance of cloud resources between some tenants.
+It enables anyone to share a single physical instance of cloud resources between some tenants.

 - Management Software